-Stud t Name Grade grad has d and al Radiography students must receive a grade of 80 or greater in this portion of the clinical with a minimum of 75% or better in each section.
-A student with a grade of less than 80 monstrated a lack of professional growth & development for his/her level in the program by be placed on probation.
-Students on probation must correct areas of deficiency during that bationary period or that student will be dismissed from the program.
-Sem ter \square MRT 163 \square MRT 267 \square MRT 270 Eval tors: 1.
-2. 3.
-4. 5.
-6. 7.
-8. 9.
-PROFESSIONAL CONDUCT & COMMUNICATION SKILLS Identifies patient correctly & introduces self to patient Explains procedure to patient; communicates with patients in a professional manner Communicates with radiographers and staff in a professional manner Listens & follows directions Consistently reports to clinical affiliate site on time Reports to assigned rotation site on time; takes appropriate breaks after conferring with supervisor; remains in assigned clinical area Accurately completes all departmental paperwork Displays professional appearance; follows dress code Adheres to all program & clinical affiliate policies Recognizes and respects authority of both hospital and program personnel Grade earned/20 points = section grade (10% of total grade) Comments: 1.
-RADIATION PROTECTION & ETHICAL STANDARDS Provides all patients with maximum lead shielding & asks female patients the LMP date to verify the patient is not pregnant 2.
-Minimizes patient radiation exposure by collimating accurately & selecting appropriate 3. technical factors Minimizes exposure to self by remaining in the control booth or wearing a lead apror during exposure and not holding patients during exposures 4.
-5. Delivers care without prejudice; maintains confidentiality with patient information Practices ethical behavior/ honesty/ integrity Grade earned/20 points = section grade (10% of total grade) Comments:
+Stud ent Name Grade grad has d and Medical Radiography students must receive a grade of 80 or greater in this portion of the clinical grade with a minimum of 75% or better in each section.
+A student with a grade of less than 80 has demonstrated a lack of professional growth & development for his/her level in the program, and may be placed on probation.
+Students on probation must correct areas of deficiency during the probationary period or that student will be dismissed from the program.
+Sem ester \square MRT 163 \square MRT 267 \square MRT 270 Eval nators: PROFESSIONAL CONDUCT & COMMUNICATION SKILLS 1.
+Identifies patient correctly & introduces self to patient 2.
+Explains procedure to patient; communicates with patients in a professional manner 3.
+Communicates with radiographers and staff in a professional manner 4.
+Listens & follows directions 5.
+Consistently reports to clinical affiliate site on time 6.
+Reports to assigned rotation site on time; takes appropriate breaks after conferring with supervisor; remains in assigned clinical area 7.
+Accurately completes all departmental paperwork 8.
+Displays professional appearance; follows dress code 9.
+Adheres to all program & clinical affiliate policies 10.
+Recognizes and respects authority of both hospital and program personnel Grade earned/20 points = section grade (10% of total grade) Comments: RADIATION PROTECTION & ETHICAL STANDARDS 1.
+Provides all patients with maximum lead shielding & asks female patients the LMP date to verify the patient is not pregnant 2.
+Minimizes patient radiation exposure by collimating accurately & selecting appropriate technical factors 3.
+Minimizes exposure to self by remaining in the control booth or wearing a lead aproduring exposure and not holding patients during exposures 4.
+Delivers care without prejudice; maintains confidentiality with patient information 5.
+Practices ethical behavior/ honesty/ integrity Grade earned/20 points = section grade (10% of total grade) Comments: